 Do not panic.
 It is best to have a doctor or nurse remove any imbedded tick.
 If that is not possible, then you should remove the tick.
-Once the tick has been removed, place it in a tightly sealed container so that it can be saved for testing.
-Bring it into the Napa County Mosquito Abatement District for identification and testing.
+Once the tick has been removed, place it in a tightly sealed container so that it can be saved for identification.
+You can bring the removed tick to the Napa County Mosquito Abatement District office during regular business hours for identification.
 Watch the area that has been bitten for swelling or redness for the next couple of weeks.
 If there is any redness or swelling contact your medical care provider for proper medical treatment.

 Consult a physician for proper medical treatment.
-If you have the tick, place it in a tightly sealed container so that it can be saved for identification and possible testing.
-Bring it into the Napa County Mosquito Abatement District for identification and potential testing.
+If you have the tick, place it in a tightly sealed container so that it can be saved for identification.
+Napa County Mosquito Abatement District can identify it for you if you bring the removed tick to our office during regular business hours.
 Watch the area that has been bitten for swelling or redness for the next couple of weeks.
 Should redness or swelling occur, contact your medical care provider for proper medical treatment.

 Some things you can do to protect yourself, family and pets from ticks include: